 John was born and raised in Kansas City.
-After attending the University of Notre Dame on a ROTC scholarship and graduating with a degree in mechanical engineering, he served for four years in the U.S. Army’s Third Infantry Division (Fort Stewart, Georgia), where he earned the rank of captain.
+After attending the University of Notre Dame on an ROTC scholarship, he served for four years in the U.S. Army’s Third Infantry Division (Fort Stewart, Georgia), where he earned the rank of captain.
 After his military service, John worked full-time as a patent examiner with the U.S. Patent and Trademark Office while attending law school in the evenings at the George Washington University Law School.
 Also while in law school, John served as a judicial intern for the Honorable Randall R. Rader of the U.S. Court of Appeals for the Federal Circuit.

-John lives with his wife and four children in New Canaan, Connecticut.
+John enjoys reading and lives with his wife and four children in New Canaan, Connecticut.

 Recognitions & awards